 - The name of the project

-- A specific change order number, for later reference.
+- A specific change order number for later reference.

 How to Manage Changing Scope or Timeframes Mid-Project

-Suddenly having different expectations and deadlines thrust upon you is enough to make any project manager throw their hands in the air – yet your clients will expect you to handle all of the evolving details.
-While every project (and project change) will require specific managing and a deft hand, the following practices should help:
+Suddenly having different expectations and deadlines thrust upon you is enough to make any project manager throw their hands in the air – yet your clients will expect you to handle all the evolving details.
+While every project (and project change) will require specific management and a deft hand, the following practices should help:

 Insist upon detailed documentation.

-For the sake of your team and your client, having clearly-defined (updated) expectations can help salve future frustrations before they even occur.
+For the sake of your team and your client, having clearly defined (updated) expectations can help salve future frustrations before they even occur.

 Involve the client in discussions regarding the change.

-If the client understands what they’re asking for or the stress that you’re under, they’ll be more understanding of any negative repercussions – such as an extended project schedule – of changes in scope.
-With a clear knowledge of the complexity of changing a project, too, a client may be less likely to change their minds more than once.
+If the client understands what they’re asking for or the stress you’re under, they’ll be more understanding of any negative repercussions – such as an extended project schedule – of changes in scope.
+With a clear knowledge of the complexity of changing a project, a client may be less likely to change their minds more than once.

 Raise concerns immediately.